-The way a business runs has changed nearly beyond recognition due to the internet's growing dominance.
-Brick-and-mortar establishments suffer as an increasing percentage of customers turn to the internet to find goods and services.
+The way a business runs has changed nearly beyond recognition due to the Internet's growing dominance.
+Brick-and-mortar establishments suffer as an increasing percentage of customers turn to the Internet to find goods and services.
 This illustrates market risk.
 Businesses are vulnerable to shifting market circumstances, which may impact profitability.

 Operational risk is the term used to describe the threats encountered daily when running a firm.
-The phrase refers to various possible risk concerns, such as poor management, misuse or neglect of cost management cards, and human resources issues.
-It's critical to have procedures in place to address all potential outcomes since even technical equipment failure can influence a company's financial position.
+The phrase refers to various risk concerns, such as poor management, misuse or neglect of cost management cards, and human resources issues.
+It's critical to have procedures to address all potential outcomes since even technical equipment failure can influence a company's financial position.